Discovery Park of America

 Heritage museum in Tennessee, U.S.

-Discovery Park of America is a museum and heritage park located just outside the boundary of Union City, Tennessee.
+Discovery Park of America is a museum and heritage park located in Union City, Tennessee.
 The park sits on 50 acre of land off of Everett Boulevard, near U.S. Route 51 and the proposed Interstate 69.
 It features exhibits and activities on local history, nature, military history, art and science.

 History

 Discovery Park of America was preceded by the Obion County Museum, which was founded in 1970 and housed the historical collections of the McNatt and Harmon families of Obion County, Tennessee.
 The Obion County Museum was operated entirely by volunteers for 40 years.
 In 2005, Robert E. Kirkland, a local businessman known for cofounding the Kirkland's chain of home decor stores, approached the Obion County Museum board about the possibility of building a larger facility in Union City.
 Kirkland and his wife, Jenny D. Kirkland, had recently sold their portion of CBK, Ltd. (the parent company of Kirkland's) in order to concentrate on local philanthropy.
 Kirkland met secretly with local businessman Jack Hudgens and Obion County Museum board members Larry Mink and Polly Brasher at the Obion County Library to form a Vision Team.
 The secrecy of the meetings was to assure that if the idea proved unfeasible, the general public would not be disappointed.

 After the Vision Team made its initial plans, Canadian architect Douglas Cardinal was selected to design the new facility as well as its exhibits.
 The Vision Team wished for the community to be involved in the project and designated eighteen committees, composed primarily of local volunteers.
 Thirteen of these committees were responsible for the development of the galleries and exhibits within the museum, while five were responsible for the commercial aspects, such as accounting and marketing.
 Kirkland chose the name Discovery Park of America for the new facility, and asked his lifelong friend and another local businessman, Jim Rippy, to volunteer and serve as chairman of the newly developed Discovery Park of America board of directors.

 The North grounds of the heritage park.